MedantSharan/swami_vivekananda_corpus/README.md

 1. **The 1897-99 Collapse**: Quantitative documentation of dramatically reduced public output during the organizational founding period in India.

-2. **Location-Based Pedagogy**: Statistical evidence that Swamiji systematically adapted his message by geography (America: epics and basics; India: technical philosophy; England: Western bridges).
+2. **Location-Based Pedagogy**: Statistical evidence that Swamiji systematically adapted his message by geography (profile switching).

-3. **Topic Modeling and PCA**: PCA revealed a perfect triangular structure in 10-D document space, indicating governance by a small number of dominant archetypes.
+3. **Topic Modeling and PCA**: PCA revealed a perfect geometry in 10-D document space, indicating governance by a small number of dominant archetypes.

-4. **Topic Evolution**: Five dominant themes tracked over time, with strategic variations in emphasis (e.g., Indian Nationalism peaking in 1893 and 1898-99).
+4. **Topic Evolution**: LDA for topic modelling and finding topical patterns time, geography, audience etc.

-5. **Sri Ramakrishna Mentions**: Patterns in how Sri Ramakrishna is mentioned in lectures and discourses, along with devanagri/sanskrit usage.
+5. **Sri Ramakrishna Mentions**: Patterns in how Sri Ramakrishna is mentioned in lectures and discourses, along with devanagri/sanskrit usage patterns.

-6. **Outlier Detection**: Statistical methods independently identified "Inspired Talks" as the most anomalous document, validating its unique spiritual character.
+6. **Outlier Detection**: Statistical methods to identify outlier talks/speeches/lectures and interpreting reasons.

 ### Part 2: Private Corpus Analysis

-1. **Epistolary Networks**: Network analysis revealing distinct Western (1893-97) and Indian (1897-99) correspondence clusters with different relational dynamics.

-2. **Signature Patterns**: 247 unique signatures identified, with recipient-specific patterns showing cultural code-switching ("With blessings" vs "With love").
+1. **Signature Patterns**: Hundreds unique signatures identified, with recipient-specific patterns showing contextual code-switching.

-3. **Sri Ramakrishna Mentions**: Strategic invocation patterns - mentioned in only 15% of public documents but concentrated in intimate settings like Inspired Talks.
+2. **Correspondence Timelines**: Tracking all of Swamiji's major correspondents temporally using letter frequency to visualize evolution of relationships.

+3. **PCA and Relationship Trajectory**: PCA interpretation to model categories of letters and tracking relationship with recipient over time

-4. **Temporal Evolution**: Chronological analysis showing how letter length, complexity, and postscript usage evolved across Swamiji's active years.
+4. **Temporal Evolution**: Chronological analysis showing how letter length, complexity, signatures and postscript usage evolved across Swamiji's active years.

 5. **Semantic Clustering**: Embeddings along with UMAP projections revealing four distinct letter types based on content, with geographical and temporal patterns.

 6. **Editorial Redactions**: Computational detection of 13 redacted recipient names in published letters, opening questions for biographical research.

+7. **Epistolary Networks**: Network analysis showing various patterns like co-mentions, cross-mentions and bridge-building between east and west.

+8. **Sri Ramakrishna Mentions**: Patterns in how Swamiji refers to Sri Ramakrishna in his private correspondences, along with sanskrit usage analysis.

 **→ Full details, visualizations, and analysis in [Swami_Vivekananda_Corpus_Analysis.pdf]**